I believe in Inbox Zero. I always have, even before I knew it was a “thing.” That’s why I’m sharing how I get rid of email clutter.

 Routinely clean up your email lists.
 Every few weeks, I go in to unroll.me and unsubscribe to things and roll up more emails.
 People are CONSTANTLY adding me to lists – it’s shocking, actually, to log on and see how many new lists I’ve been added to!
 Every time I do this, I am more and more ruthless.
 As a result, the emails in my inbox are now mostly relevant…and not full of junk mail.

-Use an Out-of-Office auto responder when you’re out-of-town.
-I don’t want to be a slave to my email when I’m out of town.
+Use an Out-of-Office auto responder when you’re out of town.
+I don’t want to be attached to my inbox when I’m out of town.
 This helps set the expectation that I might be slow to respond.
 You can also use this to direct people to someone else for help.

 Does this mean I never miss an email and that my response time is stellar?

 Not always.
 But, even though it might take me a while to get back to someone, I usually do.
 My inbox isn’t a black hole.
 It’s rarely overwhelming (I would have disagreed upon returning from my last vacation…ha).

 Here are some more organizing posts you might like:

 If you are trying to get and stay organized I can help you!
 Here are some other posts that I think you will enjoy if you want to focus on organization tips.